-A problem with Windows NT/Windows 2000's HAL (Hardware Abstraction Layer) may prevent the FCA device driver (LP6NDS35.SYS) from initializing during system boot.
-The consequence of this problem is that none of your devices connected to your FCA adapter will be available and the event log entry, depicted in Figure A-1, will be entered in the system event log.
+A problem with Windows 2000 Datacenter's HAL (Hardware Abstraction Layer) may prevent the FCA device driver (LP6NDS35.SYS) from initializing during system boot.
+The consequence of this problem is that none of your devices connected to your FCA adapter are available and the event log entry, depicted in Figure 7, is entered in the system event log.

-The Windows NT/Windows 2000 HAL reconfigure the PCI adapter with conflicting resources which causes a problem.
-A workaround is available that causes the HAL to use the BIOS assigned defaults, and not to reassign PCI resources.
-The workaround (from Microsoft) involves editing the Boot.ini file.
+The Windows 2000 Datacenter HAL reconfigures the PCI adapter with conflicting resources which causes a problem.
+A workaround is available that causes the HAL to use the BIOS assigned defaults, and to not reassign PCI resources.
+The workaround (from Microsoft) involves editing the boot.ini file.
 In this case, you may need to perform the following actions.

-- 1. Remove the read-only file attribute, (e.g., attrib -r -h -s c:\boot.ini). - 2.
-Add the /PCILOCK option to the system boot entry,

-3. Restart your machine.
+- 1. Remove the read-only file attribute, (for example, attrib -r -h -s c:\boot.ini). - 2.
+Add the /PCILOCK option to the system boot entry. - 3.
+Restart your machine.